gadenbuie/applause/README.md

 ### Setup npm to import the JavaScript package

 In a terminal, initialize an [npm] project in the package root to create a `package.json`.
-There are a few ways this can be done, but I prefer to have `package.json` and `npm` manage the JavaScript dependency.
+There are a few ways this can be done, but I prefer to have `package.json` and `npm` manage the JavaScript dependency. [&#x1F4D1; Changes: db0201](https://github.com/gadenbuie/applause/commit/db0201b5e4fa86c7a4cd82493863fadf860f684b)

 ```sh
 # In terminal, hit enter to accept most defaults, or change what you want
 npm init
 ```

-Use `npm` to install the [applause-button] dependencies.
+Use `npm` to install the [applause-button] dependencies. [&#x1F4D1; Changes: 90eb14](https://github.com/gadenbuie/applause/commit/90eb149a1daeea96f8cedde70e97b8c874d5bf20)

 ```sh
 npm install applause-button